rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 Specifically, an ICE agent using an interface with both IPv4 and IPv6 addresses MUST expose a different mDNS name for each address.

+Note that any server-reflexive candidates generated from an mDNS host candidate will have IP addresses as their transport addresses, rather than mDNS hostnames.
+Accordingly, they MUST NOT be considered redundant as discussed in
-Any server-reflexive candidates generated from an mDNS local candidate MUST have their raddr field set to 0.0.0.0 and their rport field set to 0.
+{{RFC8445}}.
+To avoid accidental leakage, these candidates MUST have their raddr field set to 0.0.0.0 and their rport field set to 0.

 Any candidates exposed to the web application via local descriptions MUST be identical to those provided during candidate gathering (i.e., MUST NOT